f5devcentral/f5-agility-labs-firewall/docs/class2/module1/module1.rst

 traffic management techniques and some additional features unique to the BIG-IP as an Application Delivery Controller.

-Labs 3 & 4 Breaks out applying differing security policies to the multi-tiered application deployment.

-Lab 5 Highlights the flexibility of the Multi-Layered Firewall to solve common problems for hosting providers.

-Lab 6 Applies Layer 7 protocol validation and security for HTTP to the existing applications.

-Lab 7 Provides a solution for sending decrypted traffic to other security devices.

 ..
 WARNING:: IP addresses in screenshots are examples only.
 Please read the step-by-step lab instructions to ensure that you use the correct IP